xDaryamo/puccini/README.md

 * [OpenStack Heat Orchestration Template language (HOT) 2021-04-16](https://docs.openstack.org/heat/wallaby/template_guide/hot_guide.html)

 TOSCA is a complex object-oriented language.
-We put considerable effort into adhering to every aspect of the grammar, especially in regards to value type checking and type inheritance contracts, which are key to delivering the object-oriented promise of extensibility while maintaining reliable base type compatibility.
-Unfortunately, the TOSCA specification can be inconsistent and imprecise.
-For this reason, Puccini also supports [quirk modes](tosca/parsing/QUIRKS.md) that enable alternative behaviors based on differing interpretations of the spec.
+We put considerable effort into adhering to every aspect of the grammar, especially in regards to data type checking and type inheritance contracts, which are key to delivering the object-oriented promise of extensibility while maintaining reliable base-type compatibility.
+Unfortunately, in earlier versions of TOSCA some grammatical features and even some syntax have been specified in ways that are open to interpretation.
+Puccini picks one interpretation by default, but also supports [quirk modes](tosca/parsing/QUIRKS.md) that enable alternative behaviors.

 ### Packaging

-The TOSCA source can be accessed by URL, on the local file systems or via HTTP/HTTPS, as individual files as well as packaged in
+The TOSCA source can be accessed by URL, either on the local file systems or via HTTP/HTTPS, as individual files as well as packaged in
 [CSAR files](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/TOSCA-Simple-Profile-YAML-v1.3.html#_Toc302251718).